http4k/http4k-connect/amazon/dynamodb/README.md

     * DescribeTable
     * ListTables
     * UpdateTable
     * DeleteItem
     * GetItem
     * PutItem
     * Query
     * Scan
     * UpdateItem
     * TransactGetItems

-[//]: # (    * TransactWriteItems)
+    * TransactWriteItems
     * BatchGetItem
     * BatchWriteItem
     * ExecuteTransaction
     * ExecuteStatement
     * BatchExecuteStatement

-Note that there currently is no Fake implementation of the Dynamo adapter.
-You can use [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html) local instead.
+Note that the FakeDynamo supports the majority of the Dynamo operations with the following exceptions.
+You can use [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html) local instead to provide these functions:

+    * BatchExecuteStatement
+    * ExecuteStatement
+    * ExecuteTransaction

 The client APIs utilise the `http4k-aws` module for request signing, which means no dependencies on the incredibly fat Amazon-SDK JARs.
 This means this integration is perfect for running Serverless Lambdas where binary size is a performance factor.